learn-co-curriculum/java-mod-4-stream-operation-groups/README.md

    to perform several intermediate operations before a terminal operation is executed.
 2. **Terminal Operation:** These operations produce a result or side-effect from a stream.
-A stream can have only one terminal operation.
+A stream can have only one terminal operation, and it should be the last operation in a pipeline.
+A stream is consumed once the terminal operation is performed, and can't be used for other intermediate or terminal operations.

 ## Operations List

 Here are a few intermediate and terminal operations.
-We’ll look at some these in more detail in the following lessons.
+We’ll look at some of these in more detail in the following lessons.

 **Intermediate Operations:**